Come and join us on Saturday 17th March 2018 at John Burns Primary School for a fabulous afternoon of science fun as part of British Science Week.

 1.30-5.30pm at John Burns Primary School, Wycliffe Road, SW11 5QR.

-Aimed at families with children aged between 3-11 there will be lots of hands on activities for adults and children to do together, including the GIANT Astrodome, a portable planetarium which will take you on a tour of the moon and stars.
+Aimed at families with children aged between 3-11 there will be lots of hands on activities for adults and children to do together, including a chance to meet some exciting creatures and learn about their evolution and adaptations at the Animal Show.

 We want to raise the profile of STEM subjects with children and parents, encouraging them to see that science is both fun and accessible.
 This is a community event and all families are welcome to come and bring friends and relations!

-Sign up for one of our workshops – Make a Stomp Rocket and the Weather Workshop – all included with entrance.
+Sign up for one of our workshops – Finding Vitamin C at Sea and Extracting DNA – all included with entrance.

 There will also be a Science Toy Shop and Refreshments Stall.

-This event is being hosted by the PTA of John Burns Primary School with assistance from British Science Week and Sphere Science Ltd.
+This event is being hosted by the PTA of John Burns Primary School with assistance from Sphere Science Ltd.